Are you looking to evolve your personal brand?

 Also, figure out if there’s anything you can do to develop further and enhance these assets — or combine them.
 By asking for an audience, you ask people for their particular attention.
 You need to do your part, which includes increasing your chances of being attractive to other people who don’t know you.

 Step 2.
-Identify Your Surround Message
+Identify Your Core Message

 You need to figure out what you’re about — and it must only be one thing.
 Maybe you want your passion for food to rub off on other people.
 Or, maybe you want to be an inspiration to female entrepreneurs?
 Whatever you choose as your surround message, it must be something that you’re genuinely interested in.